diku-dk/futhark/docs/man/futhark-repl.rst

 colon.

 ``futhark-repl`` uses the Futhark interpreter, which grants access to certain special functions.
-See the manual page for ``futhark-repl`` for a description.
+See :ref:`futhark-run(1)` for a description.

 OPTIONS
 =======